Stephanie-Ash/jewellery-art/README.md

     * [Profile Page](docs/wireframes/profile-page-wireframes.pdf)
     * [Contact Page](docs/wireframes/contact-page-wireframes.pdf)

 In the course of creating the site some of the layout was tweaked to better fit the different screen sizes.
 This is particularly true of the footer and checkout success page.
-The method of selecting the delivery country for price calculation was established during the creation of the site and so an extra country select box was added to the basket page.
+The method of selecting the delivery country for delivery price calculation was established during the creation of the site and so an extra country select box was added to the basket page.
 An FAQ page is also included in the site however a wireframe was not created for this page.

 #### Colour Scheme